prefix-dev/pixi/docs/tutorials/python.md

 dependencies = ["black"]
 ```

-We can also make use of the `optional-dependencies` other packages make available.
+When using the `pypi-depenencies` you can make use of the `optional-dependencies` that other packages make available.
 For example, `black` makes the `cli` dependencies option, which can be added with the `--pypi` keyword:

 ```shell
 $ pixi add black[cli] --pypi